craigmayhew/tutorials/README.md

 # tutorials
-HTML Tutorials to complete the classes I give
+HTML Tutorials to compliment the classes I give